PariKhavari/DRF-coderr-project/README.md

 ## Tech Stack

 - Python 3.11+
-- Django 5+
+- Django 6.0
-- Django REST Framework
+- Django REST Framework 3.16
-- SQLite (default, can be replaced with PostgreSQL/MySQL)
-- djangorestframework-authtoken
+- django-cors-headers
+- python-dotenv (for loading environment variables from `.env`)
 - Pillow (for image fields)
+- SQLite as default database (can be replaced with PostgreSQL/MySQL)

 ---